User Score: 7221

 When Cuddy snatches the Vicodin pill from the bathroom floor, House turns over to try and stop her.
 As the shot changes though, he is back face down on the floor and has to start getting up again.

-Cameron tells Chase she didn't plan her husband dying.
+Cameron tells Chase she didn't plan on her husband dying.
 However, in "Acceptance" in Season 2, she told Wilson that she met her husband just after he was diagnosed incurable cancer, so she knew he was dying.

 When House phones Foreman from the morgue, his phone is in his left hand and he starts speaking.
 When the camera cuts immediately back, it's in his right hand.